RULES OF AUCTION

 46.4 recover the Auctioneer’s legal costs calculated at the Attorney and own Client tariff as well as collection, tracing, storage and transport costs, and

-46.5 retain in pledge any goods or other property in the possession of the Auctioneer belonging to either the Buyer / Purchaser or the Owner / Seller as security for the due fulfilment of any obligation owed to the relevant party or the Auctioneer.
+46.5 retain in pledge any assets or other property in the possession of the Auctioneer belonging to either the Buyer/Purchaser or the Seller as security for the due fulfilment of any obligation owed to the relevant party or the Auctioneer.